Moving Companies Storage Truck Rental International Movers Auto Transport Moving Supplies Real Estate Mortgage

 Moving Boxes

-The corrugated boxes that are used for moving are not all made with the same quality and materials and they are not just the common standard boxes that you see in many retail stores.
-While it can be tempting to use the cheapest boxes and packing supplies available, the quality of boxes and supplies that you use will likely have a big impact on whether your items arrive safely and securely into a storage facility or into your new home.
-If possible, you should try to choose only boxes that are specially designed to be used for moving.
+Ah, behold the lowly moving box -- so crucial to your move, yet so humble and unassuming.
+INdeed, those plain old moving boxes that are used for moving are not all made with the same quality and materials, and they are not just the common standard boxes you see moved by retailers the world over.
+In fact, even if it's tempting to just use the cheapest boxes and packing supplies you can get your hands on, the quality of your moving boxes and supplies has a huge effect on whether your items arrive safely and securely at your new home.
+If possible, use only boxes specially designed for moving when you're packing your goods.

-What makes moving boxes different from other boxes is that they are designed specifically for loading and transporting items onto a truck.
-Professional moving companies use standard sizes boxes to help them plan effective use of their truck space.
+Boxes that you use for moving are different from other boxes because they are designed specifically for loading and transporting items onto a moving van.
+Quality, professional moving companies use standard sizes boxes to help them effectively fill up the truck space.
 Their experience helps them determine how many boxes and the type of boxes that will be needed to complete your move and then from this data they can determine how best to pack these boxes horizontally and vertically onto their trucks.
-If you use non-standard box sizes, the moving company will have to do their best to try to make things fit properly.
-These non-standard sizes create a much greater risk that there is dead weight on the truck and that the boxes shift during the trip.
+(Here's a quick guide on how to plan and organize your packing.)
+Non-standard sizes create a much greater risk of 'dead weight' on the truck and that the boxes will shift during the move.

-Moving boxes are constructed out of single or double wall corrugated cardboard.
-The thicker the wall of the box the higher ECT (or Edge Crush Test) rating the box will have.
-The higher the ECT rating shown on the flap of the box, the stronger the box is and the more it can hold.
-As you would expect, the higher ECT rating, the more expensive the box will be as the production of the box involved a greater density of materials.
-Professional movers normally use moving boxes that have at least a 32 ECT rating (or 200 lb test).
+Moving boxes are made out of single or double wall corrugated cardboard; the thicker the wall of the box the higher ECT (or Edge Crush Test) rating the box will have.
+The higher the ECT rating shown on the flap of the box, the stronger the box is and the more stuff it can hold.
+As you would expect, the higher the ECT rating, the more expensive the box will be as the production of the box involved a greater density of materials.
+Professional moving companies generally use moving boxes with at least a 32 ECT rating (or 200 lb test).
 There ratings are standard across the box industry and provide you with comfort that the box with your household belongings is strong enough to survive the move.
 Boxes that have an ECT of less than 32 are not designed to be used for moving and should be avoided, if possible.

-As we always recommend, planning is the most important first step.
-Complete an inventory of what you have to pack so you can get an idea of the type and quantity of items that you need to move.
+Planning itself is the most crucial step.
+Draw up an inventory of what you need to pack so that you have an idea of the type and quantity of items you need moved.
 You can use our moving box calculator to help you get a sense of what you might need.
-You can purchase ready made moving kits that provide the right quantity of boxes and moving supplies for your move.
+You can also buy ready made moving kits that provide the right quantity of boxes and moving supplies for your move, and help your moving day go smoothly.

 When you are shopping for moving boxes, you will see them presented with their 3 inside dimensions in the following order – their length, then their width and then their height or depth.
 For example, a standard medium moving box will be shown with the dimensions of 18 x 14 x 12, which indicates the boxes’ length, width and height if you are looking from the top down into the box.